Sciensano-Healthdata/HdBe-FHIR-R4-CBB/profiling-guidelines.md

 ## Terminology <a name="Terminology"></a>

 ### SNOMED codes from Dutch terminology<a name="DutchSnomed"></a>
-If a SNOMED code from the Dutch terminology center used in a zib is also applicable in the CBB, this code can be incorporated in a ValueSet already.
-The code and meaning should be submitted to the Belgian terminology centre to have it requested for the SNOMED International edition.
-If a code is approved, the code is retained and will be added to the international edition.
-If a code is rejected, it is necessary to change this code and add it to a local CodeSystem.
+The zibs often make use of SNOMED codes that are defined in the Dutch SNOMED edition.
+These codes can be used for the CBBs if they are applicable.
+In this case, the code and meaning should be submitted to the Belgian terminology center to have it requested for adoption in the SNOMED International edition.
+The code will be retained once it is included in the international edition.
+If a code is rejected, it is necessary to define the code in a custom CodeSystem and use this code because Belgian vendors generally do not have access to the Dutch SNOMED edition.

-### Local codes<a name="LocalCodes"></a>
+### Custom codes<a name="CustomCodes"></a>
-If a code is defined in a valueset that is not part of an existing (international) terminology, it is included in a local Codesystem.
+In some cases, a code does not (yet) exist in (international) terminology systems.
+In those cases, a custom CodeSystem can be defined.
 The name of the CodeSystem matches the name of the valueset it is used in.

-In the Purpose of the CodeSystem, the following should be mentioned: _"This CodeSystem is developed to define concepts that were not available in SNOMED International at the time of implementation of these codes.
-If a matching SNOMED code is available in the ValueSet, the SNOMED code should preferably be used instead of the code in this CodeSystem."_
+The `CodeSystem.Purpose` should mention: _"This CodeSystem is developed to define concepts that were not available in SNOMED International at the time of writing.
+If a matching SNOMED code is available in a ValueSet, the SNOMED code SHOULD be used instead of the code defined by this CodeSystem."_

-When a code from a local CodeSystem has become part of an international terminology after the initial implementation and the code is used in practice, it cannot be replaced without notice.
-The code of the international should be added to the ValueSet, but the local code is retained as well.
-In the ValueSet a description must specifiy how to deal with both codes.
+When a code from a custom CodeSystem has been adopted by an internationally utilized CodeSystem after the initial implementation it cannot be easily replaced and generally requires a transition period.
+The new code can be added to the ValueSet alongside the old code including guidance and expectations of the implementer about the usage of these codes.

 ## Examples <a name="Examples"></a>
 Examples are a vital part of any specification as they will allow the reader to easier understand the expectations.
 Every logical model and profile shall have at least one example.